 A good color story typically includes 3 colors through furniture, pillows, rugs, art and accessories.
 Limit your purchases to those colors and play with pattern and texture.

-Of course you can use more (I never go beyond 5), but you’ll find the best results for amateur decorators (like myself) by limiting to three.
+Of course you can use more (I never go beyond five), but you’ll find the best results for amateur decorators (like myself) by limiting to three.
 Our spa bath is a great example of this!

 I chose this space to share because I integrated painted furniture and color on the walls which is rare for me.
 You’ll note that the room is pink with a grey/blue chest, various shades of pink in the bedding and a hint of dusty green.

 While they’re not typically colors you see together, it works because the palette is limited to three.